 session: is a

-This function does the handshake of the TLS/SSL protocol, and initializes the TLS connection.
+This function performs the handshake of the TLS/SSL protocol, and initializes the TLS session parameters.

 The non-fatal errors expected by this function are:

-The former two interrupt the handshake procedure due to the lower
+The former two interrupt the handshake procedure due to the transport

-layer being interrupted, and the latter because of an alert that
+layer being interrupted, and the latter because of a "warning" alert that

-may be sent by a server (it is always a good idea to check any
+was sent by the peer (it is always a good idea to check any

 received alerts).
-On these errors call this function again, until it
+On these non-fatal errors call this function again,

 gnutls_error_is_fatal() .
 In DTLS sessions the non-fatal error